|AT A GLANCE||PRICING||HEADLINE|

 All in all, the Casper mattress is extremely comfortable and performs well in almost all categories.

-Better For Side Sleepers — As I previously mentioned, the Casper mattress is much softer and offers more pressure relief than the Allswell Luxe Hybrid.
+Better For Side Sleepers — As I previously mentioned, the Casper mattress is much softer and offers more pressure relief than the Allswell mattress, though, we don’t think Allswell is a bad option for larger side sleepers.
 As such, side sleepers will find that Casper cradles pressure points (hips, shoulders) much better than the Allswell.

 Limiting Motion Transfer — Generally, all-foam beds perform slightly better than hybrid beds when it comes to limiting motion transfer.
 And that’s the case here.
 Both are actually pretty good at deadening movement, but if we absolutely had to choose a winner, it would be Casper.
 It passed our motion transfer test with flying colors.
 Bottom line — if you or your partner move around a lot, we don’t think you’ll disturb each other’s sleep.